newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/weights-measures-registration.md

 :::callout{ showHeader="true" headerText="What if I don't register my device?" showIcon="false" calloutType="conditional" }

-You may be subject to fines.
+You may be subject to fines as well as late fees.

 :::

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-A certificate of registration.
+A certificate of registration, received via mail.

 :::